lambdaclass/cairo-vm/docs/SPECS.md

 #### Blake & BlakeFinalize

-Blake is used when `opcode_extension == 1` and BlakeFinalize is used when `opcode_extension == 2` and they have some constraints, if these are not met while having one of the the blake extensions, the instructions becomes invalid:
+Blake is used when `opcode_extension == 1` and BlakeFinalize is used when `opcode_extension == 2` and they have some constraints, if these are not met while having one of the the blake extensions, the instruction becomes invalid:
 - `opcode == 0` (no operation)
 - `op1_src == 2` (FP) or `op1_src == 4` (AP)
 - `res_logic == 0` (op1)